What Is Business Interruption Insurance?

 According to Bill Wilson, former Associate Vice President of Education and Research for the Independent Insurance Agents & Brokers of America, some governmental orders mention property damage.
-However, they don’t clearly state if the coronavirus would definitely be considered the peril that caused the property damage.

 Virus and Bacteria Exclusions

 A provision found in many commercial property policies is a virus or bacteria exclusion.
 This exclusion, part of what’s called an endorsement—or amendment to the policy—is mandatory in many states, meaning it must be attached to policies.
 It excludes loss or damage caused by any virus or bacteria that's capable of inducing illness or disease.
-If this endorsement is attached to a property policy, it will exclude any claims related to the coronavirus.
+If this endorsement is attached to a property policy, it will exclude any claims related to viruses.

-If a commercial property policy doesn't explicitly include the virus and bacteria exclusion, will the policy cover losses stemming from coronavirus?
+If a commercial property policy doesn't explicitly include the virus and bacteria exclusion, will the policy cover losses stemming from a virus?
 Unfortunately, Wilson says no—the absence of an exclusion doesn't create coverage.
 A claim will be covered only if it meets all the requirements outlined in the civil authority insuring agreement.